 What is a Token?

-Token types can be broken down into main categories, fungible and non-fungible.
+Token types can be broken down into two main categories, fungible and non-fungible.
 Fungibility means that items within a set are indistinguishable from each other.
 The fungibility of a token is determined by the token standard the smart contract follows.

 Tokens that follow the ERC-20 standard are fungible by nature and are highly divisible.
 They are the cornerstone of DeFi and allow for smart contracts to easily keep track of balances.
 They can also be thought of as the most simple unit of accounting and have a wide range of uses including currency, governance, debt slips, interest accruing bonds, and more.

 Tokens that follow the ERC-721 standard are non-fungible and used to express an item that is totally unique in some way.
 This is the standard that is most commonly used to build NFT projects.